WHAT IS THE CALCIOPOLI SCANDAL?

 L. Moggi’s next phone call was to a friend of Miccoli:

 Then-Italy manager Marcelo Lippi had previously worked at Moggi’s Juventus.
-It was alleged that Moggi had pressured Lippi to select players represented by GEA World in a bid to raise the stature of clients on their books.
+Allegedly, Moggi had pressured Lippi to select players represented by GEA World to raise the stature of clients on their books.
 In this case, Moggi seems to be using the lure of playing for the national team as a way to prise Miccoli into committing to pastures new.
 A series of allegations that had now made it to the pinnacle of Italian football; The Azzurri.

 The conversations unearthed within the transcripts highlighting GEA World’s shady transfer dealings would prove so damning, it would form a separate legal trial.
-The GEA World scandal would have both Moggi’s in the crosshairs.
+Thus, the GEA World scandal would have both Moggi’s in the crosshairs.

-With prosecutors gunning for relegation to be handed to all clubs involved, the original punishments would be very harsh for the five clubs in question.
+With prosecutors gunning for relegation for all clubs, the original punishments would be very harsh for the five clubs in question.
 For the upcoming 2006/07 season, the sentences handed out initially looked like this:

 Juventus: relegation to Serie B and -30 points in Serie B